godatadriven/godatadriven-blog/content/beeline-hadoop-client.md

 **Solution:**

+Note that the _Invalid URL_ message does not contain the principle part!
-Use "quotes around the url", otherwise the hive principle argument is not used
+Use **"quotes around the url"**, otherwise the hive principle argument is not used

 **Problem:**